carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - **Enable `S3 Versioning` and `MFA` to protect against accidental delete of S3 Object**.
 - **Enable `S3 Object Lock` to store object using write-once-read-many (WORM) model** to prevent objects from being deleted or overwritten for a fixed amount of time (`Retention period`) or indefinitely (`Legal hold`).
+  - s3
-  - Amazon S3 currently does not support enabling object lock after a bucket has been created.
+    - It does not support enabling object lock after a bucket has been created.
     - Retention:
       - Each version of object can have different retention-period.
       - S3 has two types of retention mode:
         - `Governance Mode` → Users can’t overwrite , delete or alter the object version locked unless they have special permissions (permissions requires to be granted).
         - `Compliance Mode` → A protected object version can’t be overwritten or deleted by ANY user including the root user during its retention period.
   - `Glacier Vault Lock` → enforce compliance controls on individual S3 Glacier vaults using a Vault Lock policy.
 - You can host **Static websites on S3 bucket** consists of HTML, CSS, client-side JavaScript, and images.
   - Requirements:
     - Enable Static website hosting and Public access for S3 to avoid 403 forbidden error.